wd5gnr/1802UNO/examples/readme.md

 Hello.txt - Say Hello!

-dice.txt - From quest data.
+dice.txt - From QuestData.
 Press Go to roll dice and stop to see the value.
 NOTE: this works because P=0 and X=0 at reboot!
 So 64 is an immediate output command since OUT readm M[R[X]] and does R[X]++.
 How cool!

+bcd.txt - My first program published in QuestData!
+You do your decimal data entry (00-99) and press GO to see the result.
+You should be able to press INPUT to do another but the way we don't properly handle data entry while the program is running is preventing that from working.